Build your own Three Gable Timber Frame Pavilion. Plans available for download in PDF Format.

 Forms for the Footings and Piers

 We cut into Connor’s deck and built batter boards to lay out the footings and concrete piers to support the structure.
-I used string drawn over the ledger boards to locate the centre of each post.
+I used string drawn over the ledger boards to locate the center of each post.

 The strings are kept taught with bricks.
 They can easily be adjusted or pulled out of the way if needed.